Income protection insurance claim statistics

 Get a FREE income protection quote

-According to the ABI figures we have at our fingertips, UK income protection insurance policy providers received 14,293 claims from policyholders during 2014, of which said insurers settled 13,273 in total.[one-half]
+According to the ABI figures, UK income protection insurance policy providers received 25,843 claims from policyholders during 2018, of which said insurers settled 22,768 in total.

 Get a FREE income protection quote

-Meanwhile the total value paid-out in income protection insurance claims for 2014 as a whole was said to be £134,012, with the average claim paid confirmed by the ABI’s database as £10,097.
+As a whole, the total value paid out in income protection insurance claims for 2018 was said to be £648,815, with the average claim paid as £22,058.45.